-Working with the Parks and Recreation Department, we provided engineering services for a previous landfill site bounded by Town Lake to the north, Mopac Expressway to the east, Stratford Drive to the south, and Eanes Creek to the west.
-We performed the following:
+Working with the Parks and Recreation Department, Doucet provided engineering services for a previous landfill site bounded by Town Lake to the north, Mopac Expressway to the east, Stratford Drive to the south, and Eanes Creek to the west.
+Doucet performed the following:

 Hydrologic & Hydraulic Analysis for the contributing drainage area upstream of the project site